Doctor’s Degrees in Information Technology

 Education Levels of IT Majors

-In 2017-2018, 45 earned their doctor's degree in IT.
-This makes it the 146th most popular doctor's degree program in the country.
+During the 2018-2019 academic year, 62 students earned their doctor's degree in IT.
+This earns it the #134 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in IT at each degree level.

 |Education Level||Number of Grads|

 The median salary for graduates holding a doctor's degree in IT is $107,900.
 This number may vary for a lot of reasons.
 For instance, you may decide to move to a location where people with your degree are rare and make more money.

 To get a better picture, earnings for this category of people can range from a low of $107,900 to a high of $107,900.

 The median student debt for graduates holding a doctor's degree in IT is $109,368.
 The length of time it takes you to graduate and what college you attend can affect this number quite a bit.